kesteckb/COMSM-SEGP/Evaluation/README.md

 #### Introduction and Method

-To complete testing and perform a final evaluation of our web application, we conducted an additional round of user interviews using this [script](uat_interview_script.pdf).
+To perform a final evaluation of our web application and to measure its effectiveness, we conducted a UAT phase post development.

+We carried this out via a series of in depth user interviews, using this [script](uat_interview_script.pdf).
+We felt that this approach – in preference to a lighter touch method like a survey – would enable us to gather the required level of detail to judge our application appropriately.

 We measured the success of our application against the four key objectives originally outlined in the introduction:

-1.	_Functionality_ – confirming that the application was functional
+1.	_Functionality_ – confirming that the application was functional and ran as expected
 2.	_Usability_ – verifying that our design was visually engaging and interactive
 3.	_Information_ – determining whether our application displayed sugar levels appropriately and effectively
 4.	_Education_ – determining whether the game increased awareness of sugar consumption and influenced dietary behaviour